masonk/seraphim/best_practices.md

         Almost all public operations in an API should return a Result, even if the operation cannot presently fail.
         It's easy for a caller to unwrap a Result, but once an API exposes a raw T, it's hard to change it to a Result<T>.
         Backwards compatibility with a public API that exposes a raw types is the greatest tempation for violating guideline #1.
         Be defensive and always return Results from public APIs.
-This is extremely easy to do when using error_chain; see below.
+This is extremely easy to do when using the failure crate; see below.
     - Don't import *:
         Optimize for readability rather than writeability.
 When reading code, it's useful to see exactly which types are imported from another crate.
         It's especially useful to have this information readily available when trying to remove a crate dependency.